 More information about Brunei is available on the Brunei page and from other Department of State publications and other sources listed at the end of this fact sheet.

-Brunei Darussalam is a Malay Muslim Monarchy located at the heart of Southeast Asia, the focus of the U.S. rebalance to the Asia-Pacific.
-Although the United States and Brunei concluded their Treaty of Peace, Friendship, Commerce and Navigation in 1850, which is still in effect, the current era of U.S.-Brunei relations began in 1984 when Brunei became fully independent from the United Kingdom and the United States and Brunei established diplomatic relations.
+Brunei Darussalam is a Malay Muslim monarchy located at the heart of Southeast Asia.
+Although the United States and Brunei concluded their Treaty of Peace, Friendship, Commerce and Navigation in 1850, which is still in effect, the current era of U.S.-Brunei relations began in 1984 when Brunei became fully independent from the United Kingdom, and the United States and Brunei established diplomatic relations.
 A memorandum of understanding on defense cooperation was signed in 1994.
 In 2011, Brunei and the United States held an inaugural Senior Officials Dialogue, creating a new forum for high-level coordination and communication.
-The most recent iteration of this dialogue was a High-level Officials Meeting in London in November 2015 which covered issues including trade, security, human rights, defense, regional cooperation, and academic exchanges.

 The two countries work closely together on a bilateral and regional agenda to tackle some of the most pressing issues.
-The contemporary U.S.-Brunei relationship enters its fourth decade in a position of strength, based on the unprecedentedly intensive and productive bilateral engagement in 2013, when Brunei provided solid leadership for the Association of Southeast Asian Nations (ASEAN) as the 2013 ASEAN Chair.
+The contemporary U.S.-Brunei relationship is strong, bolstered by the intensive and productive bilateral engagement in 2013, when Brunei provided solid leadership for the Association of Southeast Asian Nations (ASEAN) as the 2013 ASEAN Chair.
+This strong cooperation based on common regional priorities continues through to Brunei’s 2021 ASEAN Chairmanship.
 Brunei’s armed forces engage in joint exercises, training programs, and other military cooperation with the United States, with the annual Cooperation Afloat Readiness and Training (CARAT) exercise at the core of the bilateral defense relationship.
-Bruneian military personnel have attended U.S. military academies and in 2014 the first U.S. military student attended the Brunei Command and Staff Course.
-The United States and Brunei have also partnered to provide English language instruction in ASEAN countries, promote entrepreneurship, and expand educational opportunities and people-to-people connections.
-The United States and Brunei share a commitment to protecting the environment and in 2013 Brunei became the first nation in the world to ban all trade relating to sharks.
+Bruneian military personnel have attended U.S. military academies and U.S. military students have attended the Brunei Command and Staff Course.
+The U.S. Embassy in Brunei Darussalam maintains a robust network of more than 300 Bruneian alumni of U.S. government exchange programs and has worked with Bruneian civil society to promote greater mutual understanding and deeper people-to-people ties between the two nations.
+The United States and Brunei share a commitment to protecting the environment, and in 2013 Brunei became the first nation in the world to ban all trade relating to sharks.

 Bilateral Economic Relations

-U.S. firms are working in the energy sector, in financial services, and consulting for government projects, and U.S. franchises and brands are opening and thriving in Brunei.
-Trade between the United States and Brunei in 2016 totaled $628 million.
+U.S. firms work in the energy, consulting, and financial services sectors, and U.S. franchises and brands are opening and thriving in Brunei.
+Trade between the United States and Brunei in 2020 totaled $262 million.
 Aircraft procured by Brunei from the United States in recent years include Sikorsky Black Hawk S70i helicopters and Boeing 787 Dreamliners.
-Brunei’s hydrocarbon-dependent economy has been experiencing some fiscal constraints since 2014.
-This has resulted in a focused interest and increased openness to bilateral trade.
-The government of Brunei has worked hard to strip away business regulations, resulting in the Sultanate being ranked the most improved country in the World Bank’s Ease of Doing Business Report for the last two years.
-Brunei has increasingly and actively sought out foreign direct investment in an effort to diversify away from its oil and gas dependence and developed various incentives for new industries and economic activities in order to create a more attractive marketplace for investors.
+Low oil prices have challenged Brunei’s hydrocarbon-dependent economy since 2014, leading the country to actively seek foreign direct investment that will diversify its economy and reduce its dependence on the oil and gas sector.
+Brunei has developed various incentives for new industries and economic activities in order to create a more attractive marketplace for investors.
 Brunei’s non-petroleum industries include manufacturing, construction, agriculture, forestry, fishing, and services.
-Brunei was a member of the P-4, the four founding members of the Trans-Pacific Partnership trade agreement (TPP) and is also a negotiating partner of the Regional Comprehensive Economic Partnership (RCEP).
+Brunei was a member of the P4, the four founding members of the Trans-Pacific Partnership trade agreement (TPP), is a signatory of its successor Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP), and is also a signatory of the Regional Comprehensive Economic Partnership (RCEP).

 Brunei’s Membership in International Organizations